Abdiaziz-Izzo/Pure-Waffle/README.md

 # Pure-Waffle
-Just pure waffle, nothing of note
+Just pure waffle, nothing of note.

 Adding on to the pure waffle just to practice, thus more waffle :)